jslowick/naia/1-Atlas/1-Western Side/4-Sea of Strife (W)/Reyka/Reyka'Est/Coastaline/Bayside/Shipwreck Cove.md

-The largest of the coves on [[Reyka’Est]] has many different shipwrecks in it.
+The largest of the coves on [[Reyka'Est]] has many different shipwrecks in it.
 How or why they all got there is unknown.